trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.rst

 ^^^^^^^^^^^^^^^^^^

 There are many occurrences where documents in Elasticsearch have more complex structures that are not represented in the mapping.
-For instance, a single ``keyword`` field can have widely different content including a single ``keyword`` value, an array, or a multidimensional ``keyword`` array with any level of nesting.
+For example, a single ``keyword`` field can have widely different content including a single ``keyword`` value, an array, or a multidimensional ``keyword`` array with any level of nesting.